 What is the best exercise for weight loss exercise to lose abdominal fat?

 Aerobic fitness exercise is the best exercise for weight loss.

 Aerobic exercise is more effective than resistance training (strength exercise) for losing abdominal fat.

 Resistance exercises have many benefits for women including increasing strength and lean muscle but are not the best weight loss exercise.

 Aerobic exercise burns more energy than resistance exercise and is therefore the best exercise for weight loss.

 - Involves the large muscles of your body

-Quick Tips for Maximising Low Impact Weight Loss Exercise
+Great Tips for Most Effective Weight Loss Exercise

 1. Exercise before breakfast – when you exercise before eating, your energy source is stored fat rather than carbohydrates consumed during the day.
 This is the time of day when your pelvic floor muscles will work best rather than later in the day when fatigued.